dharan-sdc/CODSOFT/README.md

 ## 📝 Internship Tasks
 ### 🔹 Task 1: Number Guessing Game 🎲
 A simple game where the user tries to guess a randomly generated number within a given range.
 The program provides hints (higher/lower) until the correct number is guessed.
+1. Generates a random number within a specified range (e.g., 1 to 100).
+2. Prompts the user to enter their guess.
+3. Provides feedback on whether the guess is **too high**, **too low**, or **correct**.
+4. Repeats until the user correctly guesses the number.
+5. **Limited Attempts:** The game restricts the number of guesses allowed.
+6. **Multiple Rounds:** Users can choose to play multiple rounds.
+7. **Scoring System:** Tracks the number of attempts or rounds won.

 ### 🔹 Task 2: Student Grade System 📚
 A Java program that calculates and displays student grades based on their scores.
 It uses grading criteria to determine the final grade.